 Step Three: Confession is incomplete without repentance.

 Repentance means to change your mind about that sin, to turn away from it, to mourn its ugliness, resulting in changing your actions.
-Paul says that godly sorrow brings repentance (2 Corinthians 7:9-11).
-Like the woman in Luke 7.
+Paul says in 2 Corinthians 7:9-11 that godly sorrow brings repentance.
 It’s saying, “I recognize what I am doing is wrong.
 This fills me with sorrow because it hurts You, God.
 Please help me to live differently.”
-That’s how our lives get transformed.
+And, that’s how our lives get transformed.

-For sexual immorality: You want to live in order to please God, and God wants you to avoid sexual immorality.
+Using sexual immorality as an example: You want to live in order to please God, and God wants you to avoid sexual immorality.
 So, you pray, “Lord Jesus, please have your Spirit nudge me when I am not holy and honorable with my body.
 Help me to say no to temptation and to give up any relationship that is not honorable to you.
 By faith, Lord, I want you to do that in my life.”
 That is repentance.